sir27/comp5270-s25/syllabus.md

 ### Generative AI

+For most of the work you will do for this class, there is no right answer.
+I want to **see work that is authentically yours**, not work that is “right”.

-In this class, you are welcome to use generative AI (e.g., ChatGPT, DALL-E) to make minor technical improvements to work that you yourself have done.
-For design, you may use it as a sounding board for **ideas that you come up with**.
-For writing, you may use it to copy edit your spelling and grammar **after you’ve written an initial draft yourself**.
+In this class, you may use generative AI (e.g., ChatGPT, Gemini) to help you create authentic work.
+You can use it to:

+1. copy edit or make other minor improvements to work that you yourself have already done, or
+2. generate images that you want to use for illustrative purposes.

+You must always cite your sources; this includes generative AI tools.
+You do not have to disclose the use of tools that can only make grammatical edits and small rephrasing suggestions (e.g., spellcheck in Microsoft Word).

+Any time you use copy-paste into or from a generative AI tool, you need to explain what you copied and/or what you pasted, and why.
+I will not penalize you for permitted uses of AI.
+When in doubt, disclose: it is better to over-cite and over-explain than to under-explain and risk violating academic integrity.

+Examples of citations and usage statements that reflect permitted use of AI are:

+- “I used ChatGPT to edit my grammar on this assignment.
+I pasted in my completed report, asked it to fix technical issues with the English, and pasted the corrected output into my assignment.”
+- “This image was generated by DALL-E.”

 Use of generative AI that does not follow these guidelines will count as a violation of academic integrity.
+If you copy-paste auto generated text into your coursework in which the AI has contributed more than minor technical edits, it will be both plagiarism and very obvious to me.

 ### Recordings

 Class meetings will be recorded using Echo360 and posted to Blackboard.
 If you miss class, please review the recording.
 Do not attempt to download the recordings; this is a violation of university privacy policy.
 If you have trouble accessing a recording, let me know.
+Watching recordings are not a substitute for coming to class.

 ### Late submissions